sbhimire/multi-label-retina/README.md

 The project involves several sub-tasks:

 1. Build classification models
-   -Using atleast two different model architectures -Explore transfer learning techniques
+   - Using atleast two different model architectures
+   - Explore transfer learning techniques
 2. GradCAM - Visualize regions of interest that contribute to Diabetic Retinopathy and Glaucoma
 3. Using the unlabeled dataset, augment the training data (semi-supervised learning) and report the change in classification performance on your (labeled) validation data set